What is a “sabbatical”?

-For the world, it could be a very risky, unconventional, or may be even an impulsive choice.
+For the world, it is something very risky, unconventional, or may be even an impulsive choice.

-But over the last 8 months, I realised something unexpected:
+But over the last 8 months, I experienced something unexpected:

 There is something deeply liberating about no longer constantly needing to be responsible or impressive in the way the world demands and just living life for your own self.